 Call Now – Free Consultation 866-477-5291

-JG Tax Group specializes in representing both individual and corporations in Tax Court cases.
-Our tax court specialists provide nationwide Federal Tax Litigation representation.
-We have successfully handled 1000s of tax court cases.
+If you are searching for the best tax help available, JG Tax Group specializes in representing both individual and corporations in Tax Court cases.
+Our specialists provide nationwide federal tax litigation representation.
+We have successfully handled thousands of cases.

 Tax Court is not your ordinary “Judge Judy” style court room.
-Tax Court is independent from the IRS.
+For starters, Tax Court is independent from the IRS.
 It is a nationwide court system that is established under Article I of the United States Constitution.
-Tax Court Judges are appointed by the President of the United States.
-There are a total of 19 Judges who travel nationwide to conduct the tax court hearings.
-Unlike your typical courtroom, Tax Court Judges travel to designated cities to hold tax court sessions.
-The trials are conducted before a Tax Court Judge, but without a jury.
+Tax Court judges are appointed by the President of the United States.
+There is a total of 19 judges who travel nationwide to conduct hearings.
+Unlike your typical courtroom, Tax Court Judges travel to designated cities to hold sessions.
+The trials are conducted before a judge, but without a jury.

 In regular courtrooms, continuances are typical.
-In Tax Court, continuances are only granted in exceptional circumstances; even joint motions for continuances are not granted automatically.
+Continuances are only granted in exceptional circumstances.
+Even joint motions for continuances are not granted automatically.
 Petitioners are required to enter into a stipulation of facts with the IRS Counsel before trial.
-The Pretrial Memoranda shall be served on the other party and filed not less than 14 days before the first day of the trial session.
+The Pretrial Memorandum shall be served on the other party and filed no less than 14 days before the first day of the trial session.
 Tax Court also requires sound legal arguments, including case law and statutes, along with precise supporting documentation in accordance with the Internal Revenue Manual.
-A Taxpayer cannot simply state to the Judge that the assessment or decision made by the IRS is “unfair”.
+A taxpayer cannot simply state to the judge that the assessment or decision made by the IRS is “unfair.”
 This would not be acceptable in Tax Court.
-A judge will make a fair and impartial decision strictly based on the legal arguments and substantiation that is provided.
+A judge will make a fair and impartial decision strictly based on the legal arguments that are provided.

-If you decide to forego the appeals officer’s determination, then, the case is closed with the appeals officer and forwarded to IRS Counsel for trial preparation.
+If you decide to forego the appeals officer’s determination, then the case is closed with the appeals officer and forwarded to IRS Counsel for trial preparation.
 When filing the petition, our Tax Specialists request that the trial be set in their local jurisdiction.
-With the 1000s of cases worked, our Tax Specialists have not only gained the expertise and knowledge to effectively defend your case, but they have also formed valuable relationships with the local IRS counsels.
-Dealing with a Tax Court Case can be overwhelming and stressful, let our Tax Specialists and their vast knowledge help you through this demanding process.
+With the thousands of cases worked, our Tax Specialists have not only gained the expertise to effectively defend your case, but they have formed valuable relationships with local IRS counsels as well.
+Dealing with a Tax Court Case can be overwhelming and stressful.
+That is exactly why you should let JG Tax Group’ Tax Specialists help you through the demanding process.

-So glad I hired JG Tax Group to represent me in front of tax court.
-I did not know what I was doing and was well over my head.
-They made the process extremely easy for me and made sure that I never had to speak to the IRS or appear in front of the judge.
-JG Tax Group saved my life!
+I am so glad that I hired JG Tax Group to represent me in front of Tax Court.
+I did not have a clue what I was dealing with.
+Fortunately, JG Tax Group made the process extremely easy for me and made sure that I never had to speak to the IRS or appear in front of the judge.
+JG Tax Group is a lifesaver!

-I had two years’ worth of receipts, ledgers, other documents that were unorganized and disorderly occupying over ten boxes in my garage.
-JG Tax Group analyzed my documents, organized a package, and developed a defense to win my case in tax court!
+In my garage, I found two years’ worth of receipts, ledgers and other documents that were unorganized in more than ten boxes.
+JG Tax Group analyzed my documents, organized a package and successfully developed a defense to win my case in Tax Court.
 I would not have been able to defend myself against the IRS without them.

-Picking JG Tax Group as my representation in tax court was the best decision I have ever made!
+Picking JG Tax Group to represent me in Tax Court was the best decision I have ever made.
 I had no clue what I was doing and had never stepped foot in a court room.
-JG Tax Group was able to take on the IRS on my behalf and save me over $57,000 defending me in tax court!
+They were able to take on the IRS on my behalf and saved me more than $57,000.
+Needless to say, I love JG Tax Group.